“A Series of Cathartic Dreams”

 The Third Dream

 They always walked among us, these Golden Albinos, but we avoided looking at them.
-We knew what they looked like, no one could avoid catching sight of them — after all, they were people we knew once.
+We knew what they looked like, no one could avoid catching sight of them — after all, they were people we once knew.
 No one wanted to see them, because to see them was to feel a sense of loss, and that loss was too sad and uncomfortable for any of us to want to look in the eye.
-After all, they were no longer like us — like they had been bled dry of the colors of their individuality.
+After all, they had been bled dry of the colors of their individuality.
 They had been disfigured by a role that consumed their entire being.

-As they wandered among us, they encouraged us to keep moving forward down the tunnel.
-We did what we were told, because these Golden Albinos were our leaders, and the ritual we were participating in was as familiar and necessary as any other holiday.
-As they walked among us, they each carried with them a metal rod.
-The rod they carried was long and thin and flexible — a special tool they utilized to select others to become like them.
+The Golden Albinos encouraged us to keep moving forward down the tunnel.
+We did what we were told, because the ritual we were participating in was as familiar and necessary as any other holiday.
+As they walked among us, they each carried a metal rod.
+The rod was a special tool they utilized to select others to become like them, and it was long and thin and flexible.
 Charged and powerful, this rod could be used as a weapon, but that was not its purpose.

 And then that person became a new Golden Albino.

-And when the sound finally arrived, I felt the kiss of the rod in my back.
+And when the sound finally arrived, I felt the electric kiss of the rod in my back.

 “Of course.”
 I thought.